nealmcb/pr_voting_methods/README.md

 so we can track and update the number of winners for the next ballot in constant time.
 See also the "MC" algorithm at [Combinations](http://combos.org/comb).

+An updated version of the code is here in the `harmonic` subdirectory.
+Hopefully we can get it working as a library so it can be called from Python, to make it easy to tally arbitrary elections more quickly.

 ## Auditing Open List Proportional Representation
 The first risk-limiting audit result for proportional representation is published at [Verifiable European Elections: Risk-limiting Audits